 How does coverage affect the total?

 When you know the total area you will cover, you have half the information you need to order paint.
 The rest depends on the covering capacity of your paint and the surface it must coat.

-If your walls are smooth, estimate on covering 8 square metres with a litre of matt or semi-gloss paint.
+If your walls are smooth, estimate on covering 14–16 square metres with a litre of matt or semi-gloss paint.
 Divide your area figure by that amount to arrive at the number of litres you need for a first coat.
 If you are using finishing paint on porous, rough or previously unpainted walls, a litre will cover considerably less than that.
 You can count on more coverage for the second coat.

 As an example, five litres of paint is generally ample for a 4m x 5m room with a 3 metre ceiling and smooth, previously painted walls.
 The ceiling of the 4m x 5m room would take 1.5 litres.
-Professional painters often allow for one quarter as much trim paint as wall paint.
-You can make a more accurate and economical purchase if you calculate the trim area as suggested above.
+Professional painters often allow for one quarter as much trim paint as wall paint but you can make a more accurate and economical purchase if you calculate the trim area as suggested above.